Ricola: Consumer deception lawsuit

 In 2022, Ricola was sued in the US for deceiving consumers.
 The plaintiff claimed that the packaging implied that Swiss herbs would soothe a sore throat, when in fact menthol was the only ingredient with this effect.
-The accuser wanted 5 million dollars in damages.
+The accuser requested US$5 million in damages.
 Ricola, on the other hand, claimed that it had "correctly complied with all regulations at all times".
 The motion was dismissed in 2024 for lack of subject matter jurisdiction.